rxn4chemistry/MultimodalAnalytical/README.md

 ## Code for ???

+## TO DO:
+[-] fix issue with None in last rows of some parquets [-] implement new config for the data to handle the fragments

 ## Usage
 To run the code the following fields need to be changed:
 - all the paths and parameters in `scripts/train_model.sh`